 Legislation passed in Ontario in December 1996 allows stores to be open on Boxing Day, regardless of what day of the week it may fall.
 This legislation has been challenged and tested in the courts and resulted in a Supreme Court decision confirming it as fully legal in December 2000.

 On Christmas Day and New Year’s Day all businesses affected by the RBHA must close unless they qualify for an exemption.
-For example, small stores under 2,400 square feet, with a maximum of three employees, where food, tobacco, antiques or handicrafts are sold may be open.
+Exemptions apply for small stores under 2,400 square feet, with a maximum of three employees, where food, tobacco, antiques or handicrafts are sold.
 Further exemption from the RBHA includes, car and boat rentals, servicing and repairing of vehicles or boats and the sale of gasoline.
 Pharmacies, laundromats and (flower) nurseries with gardening supplies are also exempt from closing requirements.
 Additional information regarding exemptions may be found on the Ontario Government website: www.labour.gov.on.ca.
 December 26 was removed from the RBHA’s list of holidays when stores must be closed under this Act.
 However, in some areas, local municipal or regional bylaws also are in effect and prohibit businesses from opening, or restrict hours of operation.
 At present, the City of St. Thomas and adjacent municipalities including Central Elgin, Aylmer and Southwold have no such special by-law in place and businesses may be open if they so choose.
 For information on any other Ontario municipality, the Chamber advises placing a call to the Clerk’s Office of the municipality in question.

 The Province of Ontario has no laws which govern or limit hours of retail operation, although The Alcohol and Gaming Commission of Ontario regulates the service and sale of alcohol beverages.
 Establishments licensed to sell alcoholic beverages may provide services only between the hours of 11:00 a.m. and 2:00 a.m., except on New Year’s Eve, when they may remain open until 3:00 a.m.
 It is up to the establishment to decide if it will sell alcohol for the entire period allowed.

 Beyond legal considerations of opening and closing, businesses must also consider their obligations to employees.
 Boxing Day, for example, is still considered a public holiday and special provisions regarding rates of pay and/or time off work apply.
 The Ontario Ministry of Labour, Employment Standards Branch, can provide details.
 Staff at the London office may be reached by calling 519-439-3231 or 1-800-531-5551.
-The RBHA is administered by Ontario’s Ministry of Consumer Services.
-Additional information may be found at this website: www.sse.gov.on.ca/mcs
+The RBHA is administered by Ontario’s Ministry of Government and Consumer Services.
+Additional information may be found at this website: http://www.sse.gov.on.ca/mcs/en/pages/business_retail_holidays.aspx

 Violation of RBHA allows fines to charged: a minimum of $500 for a first offence, $2,000 for a second offence, and a minimum of $5,000 for the third and subsequent offences.
 At the discretion of the court, guilty businesses may be fined up to $50,000 or the total amount of gross sales for the day.